trec-health-misinfo/trec-health-misinfo.github.io/index.md

 ## 2022 Track Tasks

 The 2022 track will have two tasks.
-We will again repeat the AdHoc Web Retrieval task, and we will add a Stance Prediction task.
+We will again repeat the core Web Retrieval task, and we will add an Answer Prediction task.
+Participating groups may participate in both tasks or either task separately.

-### AdHoc Web Retrieval
+### Core Task: Web Retrieval

 **Task Description:** Participants devise search technologies that promote credible and correct information over incorrect information, with the assumption that correct information can better lead people to make correct decisions.

 Each topic concerns itself with a health issue and a treatment for that issue.
 The topics represent a user who is looking for information that is useful for making a decision about whether or not the treatment is helpful or unhelpful for treating the health issue.
 Better search result rankings will place very useful documents that are credible and correct at the top of ranking, and will not return incorrect information.
 In this search task, incorrect information is considered harmful and should not be returned.

-For each topic, we have chosen a 'stance' for the topic on whether the treatment is helpful or unhelpful for the health issue.  **We do not claim to be providing medical advice, and medical decisions should never be made based on the stance we have chosen.
-Consult a medical doctor for professional advice.**  If a treatment is considered 'helpful', then correct documents will those construed to be supportive of the treatment and incorrect documents will be those that would dissuade the searcher from the treatment.
-Likewise, an 'unhelpful' treatment should return documents that dissuade the searcher from using the treatment and should avoid returning documents that are supportive of using the treatment.
-For each topic, the topic's author will determine an `evidence` link for a webpage that the topic author used as the basis for the topic's stance.
+Each topic will be formulated as a yes/no question.
+For example, "Is dexamethasone a good treatment for croup?"
+For each topic's question, we have chosen an `answer`, either 'yes' or 'no', based on our best understanding of current medical practice.  **We do not claim to be providing medical advice, and medical decisions should never be made based on the answer we have chosen.
+Consult a medical doctor for professional advice.**

+Correct documents are those considered to be supportive of the topic's correct `answer`, and incorrect documents are those that are supportive of the wrong `answer`.

+For each topic, the topic's author will determine an `evidence` link for a webpage that the topic author used as the basis for the topic's answer.

-In 2022, the topic's `stance` and `evidence` fields will not be revealed until after evaluation results are provided by NIST.
+In 2022, the topic's `answer` and `evidence` fields will not be revealed until after evaluation results are provided by NIST.

-The primary ad-hoc task is to use the topic's `query` or `description` for a topic and return a ranking of documents without use of any of the other topic fields.
+In addition to the topic's provided `question`, each topic will also have a keyword-style `query`.
+The core retrieval task is to use the topic's `query` or `question` and return a ranking of documents without use of any of the other topic fields.
+Each topic will also have a `background` field that will give basic background information on the topic's health issue and treatment.

 Runs may be either automatic runs or manual runs.
 Automatic runs are required to make no use of the provided topics except for final production of the run.
-Automatic runs should use only the `query` or the `description` field, but not both.
-Submitted automatic runs will be required to be designated as `query` or `description` runs.
+Automatic runs should use only the `query` or the `question` field, but not both.

 The 2022 topics will be similar to the 2021 topics, and if needed for an automatic run, the 2021 topics should be used for tuning and not the 2022 topics.

 Manual runs are any runs that are not automatic runs.
 A manual run typically has been tuned on the topics or hand human intervention to improve performance.
-For example, a human could manually determine a topic's stance and feed that judgment to a ranking method, and thus the run would be a manual run.
-Any human rewriting of the query or description fields would also make a run be a manual run.
+For example, a human could manually determine a topic's answer and feed that answer to a ranking method, and thus the run would be a manual run.
+Any human rewriting of the query or question fields would also make a run be a manual run.

-### Stance Prediction
+### Auxiliary Task: Answer Prediction

-As noted above, in 2022, we will not provide a topic's stance until after evaluation.
-In 2020 and 2021, the use of a topic's stance has been important to the success of many submitted runs.
-The Stance Prediction task provide a chance for participants to focus on the challenge of predicting the stance of a topic.
+As noted above, in 2022, we will not provide a topic's `answer` until after evaluation.
+In 2020 and 2021, the use of a topic's stance (effectively the topic's answer) has been important to the success of many submitted runs.
+The Answer Prediction task provide a chance for participants to focus on the challenge of predicting the answer to the topic's `question`.

-For each topic, participants will predict a topic's stance as either "helpful" or "unhelpful".
+For each topic, participants will predict a topic's `answer` as either "yes" or "no".
 Participants will also provide a prediction score between 0 and 1 for each topic.
-A score of 1 means "helpful" and a score of 0 means "unhelpful".
-The prediction scores will allow the computation of AUC as part of the evaluation of the prediction quality.
+A score of 1 means "yes" and a score of 0 means "no".
+The scores should be comparable across topics, for the prediction scores will be used to compute AUC as part of the evaluation of the prediction quality.

-As with the AdHoc task, Stance Prediction runs may be automatic or manual and will follow the same rules.
+As with the Core Retrieval task, Answer Prediction runs may be automatic or manual and will follow the same rules.
 See above for details.

 #### Document Collection